 Business Chats do not end when you stop chatting with the company — the conversation remains open in case you need help again.
 If you want to end a conversation and remove the thread from your app, go to the main screen of the Messages app, swipe left on the conversation, and tap Delete.
 Once you successfully delete a thread, you will see a message pop up asking if you want to stop receiving messages from the business.

-Currently, only a handful of major companies support Business Chat, however, we expect to see that list expand in the coming months.
+Currently, only a small number of major companies support Business Chat, however, we expect to see that list expand in the coming months.
 Since Apple requires companies to use certain customer service platforms with the service, it’s unlikely you will see mom and pop businesses with the feature in the near future.

 Here is a list of companies that currently support Business Chat: